goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 ### The backstory

-Our CTO, [Jens Langhammer](https://www.linkedin.com/in/beryju), began coding authentik in 2018, with the first commit on November 11, and by October of 2021 there was already excitement around the project, much of it on Reddit, not your usual suspect for open source news.
+Our CTO, [Jens Langhammer](https://www.linkedin.com/in/beryju), began coding authentik in 2018, with the first commit on November 11.
+By October of 2021 there was already excitement around the project, much of it on Reddit, not your usual suspect for open source news.
 The enthusiasm about the SSO project caught eyes in the ecosystem.

 The initial emails about building a company happened in April 2022, when [Open Core Ventures](https://opencoreventures.com/) approached Jens and expressed interest in supporting his open source project with funding and operational guidance.
 A matter of months later, and some hard thinking by Jens, the dotted lines were signed, the funding was there, and in November of 2022 Authentik Security was founded.